Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

 You must continue to file weekly, you must continue to be able and available for full-time work, and you must be actively seeking employment.
-To be actively seeking employment, you must contact 2 employers each week to try to find work.
-You can receive benefits for each eligible week that you claim until your return to work, your benefits are exhausted, or you have reached the end of your benefit year.
+To be actively seeking employment, you must contact two employers each week to try to find work.
+You must document your work search actions using the online Weekly Work Search Entry Form.
+You must register with Wisconsin Job Service within 14 days of the date you completed your application.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?